-Oh my gosh.
-When I was in school, my family didn’t support me really or my friends.
-When I enrolled to hair school everybody oh here you go again, you’re just doing something, you’re not even going to finish.
-It was just like okay.
-I just said okay.
+Oh, my gosh.
+When I was in school, my family didn’t support me really, or my friends.
+When I enrolled to hair school, everybody was like, “Oh, here you go again.
+You’re just doing something.
+You’re not even going to finish.”
+And it was just like, “Okay.”
+I just said, “Okay.”

 I like to see people change.
-I like to see change in hair, makeup.
-I really am into fashion so the aspect of hair and makeup it just all tied together.
+I like to see changes in hair, and makeup.
+I really am into fashion.
+So, the aspect of hair and makeup, I just love seeing it all tied together.

-What impact do you feel you’ve had in your students schooling?
+What impact have you had on your students?

-But I can say take messages, Facebook posts that the students they love it.
-Mr. Willis thank you for staying on me.
-Thank you for pushing me.
-I mean I have students to this day still text me still facebook me I still have students who come up here every day, I wouldn’t say every day but at least once a week they’ll all be writing something.
-For me to stay on them for them to pass their test because I guess they feel like we don’t care but we actually do you know.
-I stay on my students a lot about certain things and that’s one of them, to pass their written exam, pass their practical so you can get your license.
-At the end of the day they always thank me and love me but at the time they kind of don’t like me, so.
+I mean, students to this day, still text me.
+Still Facebook me.
+I’ll have a student come up here at least once a week, and they’ll always bring me something.
+It’s important for me to stay on them, for them to pass their test because, I guess, they feel we don’t care but we actually do.
+So I stay on my students a lot about certain things.
+And that’s one of them, to pass their written exam, pass their practical, so you can get your license.
+And at the end of the day, they always thank me and love me.
+But at the time, they kind of don’t like me.

-What advice would you give a student today?
+What advice would you give to an incoming student?

-I’ve been working here 3-1/2 years and i’m an instructor and im a salon manager and it’s great.
+I’ve been working here for three and a half years.
+I’m an instructor and I’m a salon manager, and it’s great.
 It’s great every day coming here and just working with the students.
-Some days of course it’s challenging but yet at the end of the day it’s rewarding to me.
+Some days, of course, there are challenges, yet at the end of the day, it’s rewarding to me.

 Whether or not you eventually decide to become an educator, Ogle School wants to support you in whatever you do in the beauty industry.
 With the cosmetology program and the esthetics program, you can learn the necessary skills to thrive in your own way.
 Request more information from Ogle School to find out how you can become an expert.